VinayKushwah135/kali-nvidia-wayland-fix/README.md

 These are steps to fix broken NVIDIA drivers and configure Wayland on Kali Linux.
 It ranges from changing/editing the repository to nuking broken drivers and injecting DRM modesetting into Optimus/nvidia laptops.

-Nuke the Broken State
+ 1.Nukethe Broken State
   Clear out any interrupted package configurations and purge all existing NVIDIA packages:

-Plaintext
+'''bash
 sudo dpkg --configure -a
 sudo apt purge "^nvidia-.*" "^libnvidia-.*" sudo apt autoremove --purge sudo apt clean
+'''

 Update Sources & Install Headers
 Ensure you are on the kali-rolling branch, then update and grab the headers for your specific kernel: